-- □ Immediate action to stop the incident and secure the child's safety - □ Positive reinforcement that reporting the incident was the correct thing to do - □ Reassurance that the victim is not responsible for the behaviour of the bully - □ Informing/informing parents at the earliest opportunity - □ Strategies to prevent further incidents - □ Sympathy and empathy - □ Extra supervision/monitoring - □ Adult mediation between the perpetrator and the victim (provided this does not increase the victim's vulnerability) - □ Arrangements to review progress.

-Social networking websites are sometimes used for bullying and any threats made on such a site and acted on in setting will be classed as pre-meditated and are likely to result in a more severe sanction.
-It should be acknowledged that it is very difficult for the setting to take action on cyber bullying which has occurred outside of setting time.
+Immediate action to stop the incident and secure the child's safety Positive reinforcement that reporting the incident was the correct thing to do Reassurance that the victim is not responsible for the behaviour of the bully Informing/informing parents at the earliest opportunity Strategies to prevent further incidents Sympathy and empathy Extra supervision/monitoring Adult mediation between the perpetrator and the victim (provided this does not increase the victim's vulnerability) Arrangements to review progress. acted on ir It should b working websites are sometimes used for bullying and any threats made on such a site and a setting will be classed as pre-meditated and are likely to result in a more severe sanction. e acknowledged that it is very difficult for the setting to take action on cyber bullying which ed outside of setting time.
+For the Bu lly: Talking about what happened, to discover why they became involved Informing the bully's parents/guardians Continuing to work with the bully in order to modify attitudes, this can include changes to class groupings or setting travel arrangements Taking one or more of the disciplinary steps described below to prevent further bullying.

-For the Bully:

-- □ Talking about what happened, to discover why they became involved - □ Informing the bully's parents/guardians - Continuing to work with the bully in order to modify attitudes, this can include changes to class groupings or setting travel arrangements - □ Taking one or more of the disciplinary steps described below to prevent further bullying.